lespicker/tachyons-one-page-scroll/content/products/fine-art-printing-2.md

 - SD Card Reader
 - Software
 - Lunch
-- Latest version of Lightroom
+- Latest version of Lightroom Classic
-- At least 10 of your own high-quality images (preferably in RAW format)
+- 5 of your own high-quality images (preferably in RAW format) that you would like to see as a fine art print

 > Les and Bob did a good job stepping us through the printing process.
 This is a good workshop for those that are not familiar with printing and color management.
 I particularly liked Bob’s thoughts on post processing some images in prep for printing.
 Very common sense approach.
 <cite>Joe Farrell, Pennsylvania</cite>